kagemdhamel/yttotelenotif/README.md

 This bot make a notification about Youtube Live Stream on Telegram.
 Please provide a Youtube API v3 and Telegram API Bot from @botfather.

-Copy this repository and deploy to webserver (PHP)
+Copy this repository and deploy to webserver (PHP) run once https://domainkamu.com/ytsign.php and taraa!!
+Alhamdulillah

 hope it's useful